danielbh/danielhollcraft.com/ui/pages/introduction.md

 Hello.
 I'm Daniel.

 I've been passionately developing software for the past six years.
 I can help make your web or mobile software project awesome.
 My tools of choice are **React.js** and **React Native** for the front end, and **Node.js** for the back end.
-I use AWS as a cloud provider and I am an AWS Certified Solutions Architect - Associate.
+I use AWS as a cloud provider and I am an _AWS Certified Solutions Architect - Associate_.
 Please see [my portfolio](/portfolio/) for past projects I have done.

 Of all the lessons I've learned over the years, there is one that stands above the rest...
 Well designed software adheres to the **Cool Software Standard.** It must: